pnp/script-samples/scripts/spo-add-list-design-with-custom-library/README.md

 plugin: add-to-gallery
 ---

-# Create and add list design to SharePoint site with content types,site columns and list views
+# Create and add list template to SharePoint site with content types,site columns and list views

 ## Summary

   [Creating custom list templates](https://docs.microsoft.com/en-us/sharepoint/lists-custom-template) is now possible to create both custom document libraries and lists although official microsoft documentation has not specified anything about supporting custom document library templates.
-This script will create list design with associated site columns, site content types and views for a document library and also creates an instance of a document library.
+This script will create list template with associated site columns, site content types and views for a document library and also creates an instance of a document library.

-More about list design [https://docs.microsoft.com/en-us/sharepoint/lists-custom-template](https://docs.microsoft.com/en-us/sharepoint/lists-custom-template)
+More about list template [https://docs.microsoft.com/en-us/sharepoint/lists-custom-template](https://docs.microsoft.com/en-us/sharepoint/lists-custom-template)

 ![Example Screenshot](assets/example.png)